The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Introduction

 The macro impact of REC deployment on electricity systems remains an underexplored domain \citep{koltunovEnergyCommunitiesSocial2025}.
 Robinson and del Guayo \citeyearpar{robinson5AlignmentEnergy2022} propose two categories: systemic impact and stakeholder impact.
 The first category explores the impact of RECs on the electricity systems overall, which entails multiple spillovers on the operations of various actors.
-Examples of such systemic impacts include changes in distribution charges by Distribution System Operators (DSOs), transmission charges by Transmission System Operators (TSOs), distribution and transmission system expansion, wholesale prices, changes in collected taxes and levies embedded in electricity tariffs, and market competitiveness \citep{BERG2024123060,FRIE2025126664}.
+Examples of such systemic impacts include changes in distribution charges by Distribution System Operators (DSOs) \citep{BERG2024123060}, transmission charges by Transmission System Operators (TSOs), distribution and transmission system expansion, wholesale prices, changes in collected taxes and levies embedded in electricity tariffs, and market competitiveness.
 The second category examines the impact of RECs on specific stakeholder groups, such as non-members, retailers, generators, DSOs, aggregators, and technology providers.
-The present article belongs to the first category, as we focus on the merit-order effect and the impact of RECs on the day-ahead (DA) power market equilibrium, which entails multiple spillovers on the operations of various stakeholders.\\ In contrast to the multiple benefits at the organizational and local levels, REC deployment could lead to adverse effects from an economic perspective at macro level: e.g., an increase in distribution grid charges in the presence of volumetric tariffs, which could adversely affect households non-participating in RECs.
-Post-Directives, several economic studies have appeared on the effect of RECs on the electricity system \citep{backeImpactEnergyCommunities2022, sarfaraziAggregationHouseholdsCommunity2020, fuentesgonzalezCommunityEnergyProjects2022, disilvestreEnergySelfconsumersRenewable2021, boccardPowerTradingEnergy2025}.
-However, most post-Directive studies focus on the analysis of peer-to-peer trading, an innovative feature of REC that is yet rarely encountered in real-world applications\footnote{More details on RECs classifications can be found in Rossetto et al. \citeyearpar{rossetto1TaxonomyEnergy2022}, Kolesar \citeyearpar{kolesar7EnergyCommunities2022}, Koltunov et al. \citeyearpar{koltunovENERGYCOMMUNITIESINSTITUTIONS2025}} \citep{castelliniEnergyExchangeHeterogeneous2021, chenNovelModelRural2024, dongIncentivizingSustainablePractices2024, glachantNewTransactionsElectricity2021, hahnelBecomingProsumerRevealing2020, hahnelPricingDecisionsPeertopeer2022, nieto-martinCommunityEnergyRetail2019, sousaPeertopeerCommunitybasedMarkets2019}.\\
+The present article belongs to the first category, as we focus on the merit-order effect and the impact of RECs on the Italian day-ahead (DA) power market equilibrium, which entails multiple spillovers on the operations of various stakeholders.\\